canonical/lxd/doc/instances.md

 When specifying the `network` property, the NIC is linked to an existing managed network and the `nictype` is automatically detected based on the network's type.

-Some of the NICs properties are inherited from the network rather than being customisable for each NIC.
+Some of the NICs properties are inherited from the network rather than being customizable for each NIC.

 These are detailed in the "Managed" column in the NIC specific sections below.

 ##### NICs Available:

-See the NIC's settings below for details about which properties are available.
+See the settings for the NIC below for details about which properties are available.

 The following NICs can be specified using the `nictype` or `network` properties:

- - [bridged](#nic-bridged): Uses an existing bridge on the host and creates a virtual device pair to connect the host bridge to the instance.
+ - [`bridged`](#nic-bridged): Uses an existing bridge on the host and creates a virtual device pair to connect the host bridge to the instance.
- - [macvlan](#nic-macvlan): Sets up a new network device based on an existing one but using a different MAC address.
+ - [`macvlan`](#nic-macvlan): Sets up a new network device based on an existing one but using a different MAC address.
- - [sriov](#nic-sriov): Passes a virtual function of an SR-IOV enabled physical network device into the instance.
+ - [`sriov`](#nic-sriov): Passes a virtual function of an SR-IOV enabled physical network device into the instance.

 The following NICs can be specified using only the `network` property:

- - [ovn](#nic-ovn): Uses an existing OVN network and creates a virtual device pair to connect the instance to it.
+ - [`ovn`](#nic-ovn): Uses an existing OVN network and creates a virtual device pair to connect the instance to it.

 The following NICs can be specified using only the `nictype` property:

- - [physical](#nic-physical): Straight physical device passthrough from the host.
+ - [`physical`](#nic-physical): Straight physical device pass-through from the host.
 The targeted device will vanish from the host and appear in the instance.
- - [ipvlan](#nic-ipvlan): Sets up a new network device based on an existing one using the same MAC address but a different IP.
+ - [`ipvlan`](#nic-ipvlan): Sets up a new network device based on an existing one using the same MAC address but a different IP.
- - [p2p](#nic-p2p): Creates a virtual device pair, putting one side in the instance and leaving the other side on the host.
+ - [`p2p`](#nic-p2p): Creates a virtual device pair, putting one side in the instance and leaving the other side on the host.
- - [routed](#nic-routed): Creates a virtual device pair to connect the host to the instance and sets up static routes and proxy ARP/NDP entries to allow the instance to join the network of a designated parent interface.
+ - [`routed`](#nic-routed): Creates a virtual device pair to connect the host to the instance and sets up static routes and proxy ARP/NDP entries to allow the instance to join the network of a designated parent interface.

 (instance_device_type_nic_bridged)=
-##### nic: bridged
+##### `nic`: `bridged`

 Supported instance types: container, VM